 Below are some of the most common questions regarding police searches of a home, a car, or a person.

 Frequently Asked Questions

-- At what point are police considered "searching" during an investigation?
+- At what point are police considered "searching"?

 - Is my private property really that private?

-- The police told me they have a search warrant, what is it and what did they need to do to get it?
+- The police told me they have a search warrant.
+What did they do to get it?

 - What powers do police get when they have a search warrant?